SiddhiK13/AICTE_internship_FinalProject/README.md

-🏦 AICTE Internship - Finance Management System (Week 2)
+🏦 AICTE Internship - Finance Management System

 🚀 Finance Management System is a MERN stack-based application developed as part of the AICTE-Edunet Internship Program.
 The project helps users manage their financial transactions efficiently with features like real-time updates, authentication, and document management.